 In addition to using the interactive map from Kartverket, we recommend that you also take a look at Google maps (see web address below).
-By using Google maps’ street view functionality you will be able to see the landscape in all areas of the country – and sometimes the buildings of a given property – assuming that what you are looking for is not too far away from a main road.
+By using the Google maps’ street-view-functionality you will be able to see the landscape in all areas of the country – and sometimes the buildings of a given property – assuming that what you are looking for is not too far away from a main road.

-Example: See the main photo above showing a farm highlighted in yellow in the interactive map.
+Example: See the main photo above showing a farm highlighted in yellow on the interactive map.
 Then look at photo #2, which shows some of the buildings on the same farm seen from the road in Google maps.
-When using the Google maps street view functionality, you can literally ‘walk’ along the roads – and turn 360º around from wherever you are ‘standing’.
+When using the Google maps street-view-functionality, you can literally ‘walk’ along the roads – and turn 360º around from wherever you are ‘standing’.
 It is a great way of ‘getting to know’ the landscape that your ancestors lived in – and in fact a great way of getting to know any part of the world.

 Three web addresses that you might want to check out